sovaa/sovaa.github.io/_posts/2016-6-21-chat-spam-classifier-part-2.md

 I won't cover the `score` method, the only thing it does is printing some metrics.

-Now we can combine all of this into a functional trainer:
+Now we can combine this into a functional trainer:

 ```python
 data = load_data()
 Classifier.train_classifier(data)
 ```

-When you're done with the cross-validation and you're happy with the accuracy you get, then instead of splitting the data into train and validation sets, retrain the whole model on one split of the training data, using the second split as training data for the blenders (by first using it as validation data for the classifiers).
+Now do some cross-validation until you're happy with the accuracy you get.
+Then instead of splitting the data into a train and validation sets, retrain on one split.
+Use the second as training data for the blenders.
+This way we avoid the three-way split (not needed any more).

-After training we want to actually store these trained models on HDFS so our Spark workers can download and use them across the cluster:
+Next, store these models on HDFS so our Spark workers can download and use them across the cluster:

 ```python
 hdfs_path = config.get(ConfigKeys.HDFS_PATH, '/spam-models')